ippontech/blog-usa/posts/creating-your-first-truffle-project.md

         npm run test
     ![Truffle test (missing pic)](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/01/truffle_test_1.png)

     Here, we don't see any listed methods in the table.
-This is because the only non-contract-creation transactions we tested was `last_completed_migration` which was a [*view*](https://solidity.readthedocs.io/en/v0.5.2/contracts.html#view-functions) function, which does not get picked up by Mocha.
+This is because the only non-contract-creation transaction we tested was `last_completed_migration` which was a [*view*](https://solidity.readthedocs.io/en/v0.5.2/contracts.html#view-functions) function, which does not get picked up by Mocha.

     We will get back a lot of logs, and the more the better.
 First, we see ganache starting up and truffle migrating our contract.
 Next we start to see the tests getting run.
 Once the pass, we can see the gas usages generated by Mocha.